What is this Service?

 - Issues will be prioritized and resolved based on priority.
 Please refer to the Customer Support Service Level Agreement for definitions of priority levels and resolution goals for each level.

 - Pricing varies based upon resource consumption and options.
-All pricing may be found in the CMS Offerings Catalog.
+All pricing may be found in the Cloud Services Offerings Catalog.